 Although we strive to minimise our travel, our work at FOS Europe sometimes requires travelling both near and far.
 Since 2019, we compensate for all the emissions caused by our travel by air and long-distance train.
-In 2019, we offset 128 tonnes of CO2.
-In 2020, due to much less travel because of Covid-19, the amount was 10 tonnes.
+In 2019, we offset 128 tonnes of CO².
+Because of Covid-19, we travelled much less in 2020, and the offset amount was 10 tonnes.

-After the restoration measures in Königsmoor were completed, the project was certified according to the MoorFutures® standard.
+Completing the restoration measures in Königsmoor meant that the project could be certified according to the MoorFutures® standard.
 By only issuing carbon offset certificates after the peatland has been rewetted, the MoorFutures® standard ensures that the restoration project really stores the amounts of carbon it claims to.

 Functioning peatlands are very effective carbon sinks, storing 7–10 times more carbon than other ecosystems.
 As long as they remain wet, their vegetation captures carbon and stores it in the peat.
 But when peatlands are drained, they decompose and instead release carbon.

 More information in Joosten et al. (2015).
 MoorFutures®: Integration of additional ecosystem services (including biodiversity) into carbon credits – standard, methodology and transferability to other regions (PDF 3.5 MB)

 Photo credit: Stiftung Naturschutz Schleswig-Holstein